bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStream.md

 ## ValueStream

 An observable for a single item.
-Provides enahnced observaation of change sequenced through stages, actions, and observation of action .
+Provides enahnced observaation of change sequenced through stages, actions, and observation of action.
+Note - this class mimics an Observable by routing a host of properties on its valueSubject (a BehaviorSubject) (isStopped, value, hasError, thrownError) and methods
+(subscribe, pipe)
+to its changeSubject.
+This split is because the changeSubject decorates the valueSubject with a muffler that reduces mid-process emissions.

 ### Parameters